Buenos Aires, Argentina Itinerary May 2024

 - Sundays: several food places were closed.
 Keep this in mind when planning your trip

-- El Ateneo Grand Splendid Bookstore - bookstore that was a previous theater.
-Very cool to pop in and see.
+El Ateneo Grand Splendid – a stunning bookstore inside an old theater 🎭📚 (so photogenic!).
 Go to 2nd and 3rd floor for best viewing.

 - San Telmo Market - Sunday is awesome because you will also see the artisan market that spans several streets.
 But, can visit any day.